kevgo/observable-process/README.md

 ```

 This sets the `killed` property on the ObservableProcess instance,
-so that manually terminated processes can be distinguished from naturally ended ones.
+which allows to distinguish manually terminated processes from naturally ended ones.
 To let ObservableProcess notify you when a process ended:

 ```js